Spice up Your Email Campaigns with Autoresponders

 How to Schedule Your Autoresponders

-First, you should decide on how you want to send your email campaigns.
-If you’re planning to send two emails within a week interval, you would need two Autoresponders – the first one will be sent right away and the other sent seven days later.
+First, you should decide when to send your email campaigns.
+If you’re planning to send two emails within a week interval, you would need two Autoresponders – the first one will be sent right away, and the other will be sent seven days later.

-• On a later date – the email will be sent on the specified date.
+• At a later date — The email will be sent on the specified date.

 As an example, if you will be sending an email right after submission, another email in seven days, and then another in 14 days, you would need a total of three separate Autoresponders with three different Send Emails Later selections.

-Of course, you have other options (as shown above).
-And if none of them will fit your requirement, you can send it on a specific later date.
+If none of them will fit your requirements, you can send it at a specific later date.

-If you would like your form’s respondents to select the date they would like to receive the email, you can select a Date Picker element from the dropdown list.
-That way, the email will be sent on the date that is on the chosen date field.
+If you want your form’s respondents to select the date they would like to receive the email, you can select a Date Picker element from the dropdown list.
+That way, the email will be sent on the date on the chosen date field.

 Create Email Templates